 - Explore LLM APIs and how they enable easy access to powerful AI language models.
 Learn how these interfaces are revolutionizing app development and streamlining AI integration for businesses.

-- What is API (Application Programming Interface)?
+- What is an API (Application Programming Interface)?

 - APIs are the digital bridges that let software talk to each other.
 They power everything from weather apps to social media, making modern online services possible.